 While Cary-Blair medium is one of the most reliable options for enteric pathogen transport, other transport media may be used depending on specific testing needs:

-Stuart & Amies Transport Media: Designed for preserving aerobic and anaerobic bacteria from wound, throat, and genital specimens but less effective for enteric pathogens.
+- Cary-Blair vs Stuart & Amies Transport Media: Stuart and Amies is designed for preserving aerobic and anaerobic bacteria from wound, throat, and genital specimens but less effective for enteric pathogens.

-Alkaline Peptone Water: Used primarily for Vibrio cholerae transport but does not support a broad range of enteric pathogens.
+- Cary Blair vs Alkaline Peptone Water: Alkaline Peptone water is used primarily for Vibrio cholerae transport but does not support a broad range of enteric pathogens.

-Buffered Glycerol Saline: Suitable for short-term Salmonella and Shigella preservation but lacks long-term viability support.
+- Cary Blair vs Buffered Glycerol Saline: Buffered glycerol saline is suited for short-term Salmonella and Shigella preservation but lacks long-term viability support.

 Cary-Blair remains the preferred choice for gastrointestinal specimens due to its stability, pathogen viability, and ease of use.